trishulpani/qpid-helloworld/README.md

 For more information feel free to check [Spring Boot Apache Qpid](https://iamtrishulpani.wordpress.com/2018/02/18/spring-boot-apache-qpid-starter/).

 To set up Qpid locally, I have an additional post at [Qpid set up for dummies](https://iamtrishulpani.wordpress.com/2018/02/18/qpid-message-broker-local-set-up-for-dummies-like-me/)

+The next step would be to externalize the configuration as much as possible and use introduce Spring Batch to manage message workflow.